finos/vuu/docs/rpc/service.md

 <SvgDottySeparator style={{marginBottom: 32}}/>

 The best way to describe service rpc calls is with an example.
 In the default React grid for Vuu, we have the filter component.
-The filter uses an ALNTR grammar for defining how we want to filter the data.
+The filter uses an ANTLR  grammar for defining how we want to filter the data.
 Examples of how we use this are:

 ```
 ric = AAA.L